 Have some topics to bring up during your family outings.
 Get everyone in the family engaged instead of focusing on doing other activities.
 For example, while you’re driving around to see the Christmas lights, ask them which is their favorite decoration.

-The season the holidays is about being thankful.
+The entire holiday season is all about being thankful.
 This doesn’t end with Thanksgiving as you can enjoy such a thing during Christmas as well.
-Instill in them that they should always count their blessings more than the presents that they’ve received for the year.
+Instill in your children that they should always count their blessings more than the presents that they’ve received for the year, and in their entire life.